chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - Depending on the element's `display` property / visual display model, the contained element flows differently within a container.
 - `inline`
-  - For `inline` elements, if descendant element's padding, border, or margin is bigger than the container's width, then it will simply overlap with the container's content area, rather than the `inline` element going to a new line like `inline-block` elements would.
+  - **Left and right padding/border overlap with container**: For `inline` elements, if contained element's left or right padding or border is wider than the container's width, then it will simply overlap with the container's content area, rather than the `inline` element going to a new line like `inline-block` elements would.
-  - **Overlap**: The top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area.
+  - **top & bottom padding/border overlap with container**: The top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area.
 This means that if there is content above or below the `inline` element, it will overlap with the top or bottom border / padding  of that `inline` element.
 This behavior should be avoided.
+  - **Margin causes adjacent `inline`** elements to overlap: If the margin is too big, inline elements would be pushed apart from each other, which may cause adjacent inline elements to overlap.
 - `inline-block`
-  - For `inline-block` elements, if padding, border, or margin is bigger than container's width, then the contained element it will go to a new line, making the container bigger.
+  - For `inline-block` elements, if padding, border, or margin is wider than container's width, then the contained element it will go to a new line, making the container bigger.
 This is assuming the container doesn't have fixed dimensions.
   - If a container element has smaller dimensions than a contained element, the contained element will overflow the container and be partially or completely hidden from view.
 - `block`
   - By default, a `block` element occupies all horizontal space available within its container, with nothing to the left or right of the `block`.